How to Report RSUs or Stock Grants on Your Tax Return

 With a stock grant, a company provides you with stock shares rather than a unit that gives you a future right.
 However, this doesn't always mean you're immediately free to sell the shares.
 Many stock grants have a vesting period, during which you may still lose the rights to the stock.

-You'll have to pay taxes again if you sell stock you received through an RSU or a stock grant.
-After you pay the income tax on the fair value of your stock, the IRS taxes you the same as if you bought the stock on the open market.
+You'll likely have to pay taxes again if you sell stock you received through an RSU or a stock grant.
+After you take ownership and pay the income tax on the fair value of your stock, you treat the stock for taxes the same as if you bought the stock on the open market.
 Here are the different ways you can be taxed:

 - If you sell the stock at a higher price than its fair value at the time of vesting, you'll have a capital gain

-- If you hold the stock for less than one year, your gain will be short term, and you'll owe ordinary income tax on it
+- If you hold the stock for one year or less, your gain will be short term, and you'll owe ordinary income tax on it

-- If you hold the stock for one year or more, your gain will be long term, meaning you'll pay tax at the more favorable capital gains rate
+- If you hold the stock for more than a year, your gain will be long term, meaning you'll pay tax at the more favorable capital gains rate

 Since stock you receive through stock grants and RSUs is essentially compensation, you'll usually see it reported automatically on your W-2.
-Typically, taxes are withheld to go against what you might owe when you do your taxes.
+Typically, income taxes are withheld to go against what you might owe when you do your taxes.
 As with all withholding, the taxes your employer deducts from your paycheck may not be enough to cover the full amount of tax you owe when you file your return.
+In addition to income taxes, your RSU income reported on your W-2 is typically subject to payroll taxes.

 If you don't want cash withheld from your paycheck, you may be able to pay the tax by having your employer take it out of the shares.
 For example, if you need 10% tax withheld and receive 100 shares of stock, your employer may be able to liquidate 10 shares and give you a net grant of 90 shares.